brendt/stitcher.io/src/content/book/02-data.md

 <hljs prop>find</hljs>($id);
 ```

 To be clear: it makes sense for PHP to have a weak type system.
-Being a language that mainly works with the HTTP request, everything is basically a string.
+It's a language that mainly works with HTTP requests, and everything is basically a string.

 You might think that in modern PHP, you can avoid this behind-the-scenes type switching — type juggling — by using the strict types feature, but that's not completely true.
 Declaring strict types prevents other types being passed into a function,